mongock/mongock/CONTRIBUTING.md

 2. Follow the instructions in the README.md inside the repo.
 3. Once you are happy with your changes, raise a pull request as explained in the [pull requests section](#pull-requests)

-**Contributor providing a new driver will get listed with special mention in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md) and most of the case it will subject to bounty rewards**
+**Contributor providing a new valid drivers will get listed with special mention in our [contributor list](https://github.com/mongock/mongock/blob/master/CONTRIBUTORS.md) and rewarded with bounties**

 ## Rewards :moneybag::moneybag: